Tillered Docs

 When you add a peer, Arctic performs these steps:

-4. Gossip Initialization: The agents begin exchanging heartbeats and will synchronize state
+4. Gossip initialization: The agents begin exchanging heartbeats and synchronize state.

 Troubleshooting